 moderator it is advised that they discuss the situation before taking any

-- If there are multiple moderators online, they may opt work together to come to a concensus by a majority vote regarding whether to take further action.
+- If there are multiple moderators online, they may opt work together to come to a consensus by a majority vote regarding whether to take further action.
 Any moderators who do not vote or remain silent are said to abstain.

 - Further action includes undoing any disciplinary actions that have been carried out already.
 Moderator in-fighting is unprofessional behaviour.

 - If a resolution can not be found then efforts should be made to find a more senior member of the Red Eclipse Team to mediate the dispute.